thin-edge/thin-edge.io/docs/src/legacy/child_device_config_management_agent.md

 * `path` is the full path to the configuration file on the child device file system.
 * `type` is a unique alias for each file entry which will be used to represent that file in Cumulocity UI

-The child device agent needs to upload this file to thin-edge [File Transfer Service][fts] with an HTTP PUT request to the URL: `http://{fts-address}:8000/tedge/file-transfer/{child-id}/c8y-configuration-plugin`
+The child device agent needs to upload this file to thin-edge [File Transfer Service](../references/tedge-file-transfer-service.md) with an HTTP PUT request to the URL: `http://{fts-address}:8000/tedge/file-transfer/{child-id}/c8y-configuration-plugin`

-* {fts-address}` is the address of the thin-edge.io device on which the [File Transfer Service][fts] is running
+* `{fts-address}` is the address of the thin-edge.io device on which the [File Transfer Service](../references/tedge-file-transfer-service.md) is running
 * `{child-id}` is the child-device-id

-[fts]: ../../references/tedge-file-transfer-service.md

 Once the upload is complete, the agent should notify thin-edge about the upload by sending the following MQTT message: